bsinou/pydia/README.md

 The code is licensed under [Apache2](https://github.com/bsinou/pydia/blob/main/LICENSE) and offers no guaranty, _not even the fact that is might be useful for any particular purpose_.

-Copyright 2022 Bruno SINOU and Abstrium SAS.
+(C) Copyright 2024 Bruno SINOU and Abstrium SAS.